 Food plays an important part in Quebec’s culture, and is one of the top reasons why people visit Quebec City.
-Sure, poutine was invented in Quebec, and is a part of the city’s pop culture (and by extension, Canada’s), but there is so much more to Quebec cuisine than crispy fries and squeaky cheese curds covered in hot gravy.
+Sure, poutine was invented in Quebec and is a part of the city’s pop culture (and by extension, Canada’s), but there is so much more to Quebec cuisine than crispy fries and squeaky cheese curds covered in hot gravy.

 Heavily influenced by French cuisine (after all, the colonist came from France), Quebec cuisine has also been influenced by Indigenous and First Nations, British, Irish, Scottish, and American cultures.

-In the early days, Quebec’s cuisine was centered around wild game and fish, root vegetables, berries, grains such as wheat and buckwheat, and spices and herbs grown in Quebec’s boreal forest, as well as those brought over from France.
+In the early days, Quebec’s cuisine was centred around wild game and fish, root vegetables, berries, grains such as wheat and buckwheat, and spices and herbs grown in Quebec’s boreal forest, as well as those brought over from France.